ronak-lm/android-watchlist/README.md

-# Watch List
+# Watchlist

-This repository hosts the source code for the Android app Watch List that helps you keep track of watched movies, view trailers, reviews, photos, etc
+This repository hosts the source code for the Android app Watchlist that helps you keep track of watched movies, view trailers, reviews, photos, etc

 [![Download][1]][2]